-The scrappy border town of Fort Smith grew up around the area’s first frontier fort, established in 1817 to promote peace between warring Indian tribes of the Osage and Cherokee.
-Remains of the first fort lie within the Fort Smith National Historic Site perched on a bluff overlooking the Arkansas River.
-At this site, you can stop and learn about the history of the Trail of Tears and find out about the Civil War in Arkansas.
+The scrappy border town of Fort Smith, Arkansas emerged around the area’s first frontier fort, established in 1817, which promoted peace between Native America's warring Osage and Cherokee tribes.
+Perched on a bluff that overlooks the Arkansas River, visitors will find the remains of the first fort at the Fort Smith National Historic Site .
+Here, visitors can explore the history of the Trail of Tears and Civil War in Arkansas.

-Visitors can take a step back in time on the very spot overlooking the Arkansas River where the first military outpost was built in 1817
+Visitors can take a step back in time on the very spot where the first military outpost was built in 1817

 .
 On the grounds nearby is a replica of the famed Fort Smith gallows

-where 80 men were ordered hanged by Hanging Judge Parker
+where 80 men were hanged by Hanging Judge Parker

-.
-The fully restored courtroom of Judge Parker
+and his Prince of Hangmen.
+The fully-restored courtroom of Judge Parker

 and early frontier jail known as “Hell on the Border”

-are housed in the renovated barracks building, which also houses the Site’s Visitor Center.
-Visitors can enjoy an interpretation of Native American history in the area and displays highlighting the U.S. Marshals
+are housed in the renovated barracks building, which also houses the site's Visitor Center.
+Visitors can enjoy an interpretation of the area's Native American history and view displays highlighting the U.S. Marshals

 and deputies who rode for Parker to protect the West.

-Make your first stop a tour of Miss Laura’s Visitor Center, an old restored brothel listed on the National Register of Historic Places.
-Then enjoy the five Fort Smith museums, including the Fort Smith Museum of History, the Fort Smith Trolley Museum, the Clayton House, the Darby House and the Fort Smith Art Center.
-Ride an authentic electric trolley, in one of the same cars that transported folks around town at the turn of the century.
-Take a nostalgic journey on a a trolley bus, or discover the beautiful restored homes and buildings lining the streets of the 22-block Belle Grove Historic District, which reflects an architectural span of 130 years.
+A tour of Miss Laura’s Visitor Center – the only former-bordello listed on the National Register of Historic Places and home to the city's Visitors Bureau – is a great first-stop where you can find help with planning your visit.
+Then, enjoy the five Fort Smith museums, including: the Fort Smith Museum of History, the Fort Smith Trolley Museum, the Clayton House, the Darby House and the Fort Smith Art Center.
+Ride an authentic electric trolley in one of the same cars that transported folks around town at the turn of the century.
+Take a nostalgic journey on a a trolley bus.
+Explore a 130-year span of architecture displayed by beautifully restored homes and buildings that line the streets of the 22-block Belle Grove Historic District.

 Have you ever wondered what it was like to see railroads in the 19th century?
-Now you can experience it first-hand on a vintage train excursion on Fort Smith’s A & M Scenic Railway, which provides a breathtaking panoramic view of the Boston Mountains.
+Now you can experience it, firsthand, on a vintage train excursion aboard Fort Smith’s A & M Scenic Railway, which provides a breathtaking panoramic view of the Boston Mountains.